 - Whether the provisions related to changing service providers should be retained or repealed;

 - Whether both the transferee and transferor should share liability for transferred employees;

 - Whether the transferee should have access to employee liability information earlier in the process; and

 - Whether TUPE could be amended so a change in the location of the workplace can constitute an economic, technical and organisational reason entailing changes to the workforce.

 Improvement to the Code of Practice on Disciplinary & Grievance procedures

 Further to its consultation on “compensated no-fault dismissal” for micro-firms, the government has decided that it will not take this proposal forward.

 However, it is concerned that there needs to be more clarity and assistance for small businesses using the Code of Practice on Disciplinary and Grievance procedures.
 To this end, it has asked Acas to improve the code and develop an “interactive tool”.
 Acas will also consider how procedures for misconduct can be better distinguished from procedures for poor performance.

 Need more advice?

-If you are considering dismissing an employee or taking on employees in an existing business, you can call Flint Bishop’s Head of Employment Law, Robert Tice, for a free confidential chat on 01332 226149.
-The employment law team can also help you put together any policies, procedures and training to ensure your staff are aware of their responsibilities.
+If you are considering dismissing an employee or taking on employees in an existing business, you can contact our Employment & HR team for a confidential chat on 01332 226 149.
+We can also help you put together any policies, procedures and training to ensure your staff are aware of their responsibilities.